This Quinoa Stuffed Pumpkin Recipe with Venison, Cherries & Squash will be a show stopping recipe on your holiday table this Thanksgiving.

 There are also Fairy Tale and Cinderella pumpkins, which have thick skins, but delicious flesh for eating.
 There’s also the Blue Hokkaido squash, which is actually a type of pumpkin!

 If you’re wondering what each variety looks like, check out online seed catalogs for the best pictures.
+All varieties will work well in this roasted pumpkin recipe.

 Do I have to use venison?
 For this meat stuffed pumpkin recipe, you can use ground lean beef, ground turkey, or ground buffalo instead of ground venison.